RafikGerges/CEHv10-Notes/05 - Attacking a System -Password Cracking- Covering Tracks .md

   - history -W - clears current shell history only
   - shred /.bash_history - removes history after rewriting it with dummy data

+- Timestomping is a technique that modifies the timestamps of a file (the modify, access, create, and change times), often to mimic files that are in the same folder.

 - In Windows, **Alternate Data Stream** (ADS) can hide files